 Licenses Under the Communications Act of 1934.
 The Company, through certain of its subsidiaries, holds licenses for radio transmission facilities granted by the FCC, including licenses for common carrier microwave and paging services and commercial mobile radio services ("CMRS"), which are subject to additional regulation by the FCC.
 The Company is required to obtain the FCC's approval prior to the transfer of control of any of its FCC licenses.
 Consummation of the Offering and the Roll-Up may result in a transfer of control of the Company under the FCC's rules and policies if, after such transactions, over 50% of the voting stock of the Company would be owned by new stockholders.
 As a precautionary measure, the Company has therefore applied to the FCC for consent to transfer of control of the Company to the post-Roll-Up and Offering stockholders to the extent such transactions would require prior FCC approval.
-Because it is unlikely that the FCC will act on these applications prior to the consummation of the Offering and the Roll-Up, the Company requested special temporary authorizations from the FCC to transfer control of its FCC licenses to the post-Roll-Up and Offering stockholders, to the extent required under the FCC's rules and policies, pending the FCC's action on the applications.
-The FCC has granted such special temporary authorizations to the Company.
+Because it is unlikely that the FCC will act on these applications prior to the consummation of the Offering and the Roll-Up, the Company has requested special temporary authorizations from the FCC to transfer control of its FCC licenses to the post-Roll-Up and Offering stockholders, to the extent required under the FCC's rules and policies, pending the FCC's action on the applications.
+The FCC has granted such special temporary authorizations to the Company for its common carrier microwave, SMR and private business radio licenses, but has not yet acted on the requests relating to the Company's paging authorizations.

 The Company, as the parent company of the licensees of common carrier and CMRS facilities, is also subject to Section 310(b)(4) of the Communications Act of 1934, as amended, which would limit the Company to a maximum of 25% foreign ownership absent a ruling from the FCC that foreign ownership in excess of 25% is in the public interest.
 In light of the World Trade Organization Agreement on Basic Telecommunications Services ("WTO Agreement"), which took effect on February 5, 1998, the FCC has determined that such investments are generally in the public interest if made by individuals and entities from WTO-member nations.
 Upon consummation of the Offering and the Roll-Up, the Company will be over 25% foreign owned by companies headquartered in France, the United Kingdom and New Zealand.
 See "Principal and Selling Stockholders".
 Each of these nations is a signatory to the WTO Agreement.
-In connection with the Offering, the Company petitioned the FCC for approval of up to 49.9% foreign ownership, at least 25% of which will be from WTO-member nations, and the FCC has ruled favorably upon the Company's request.
+The Company has petitioned the FCC for approval of up to 49.9% foreign ownership, at least 25% of which will be from WTO-member nations.
+The Company anticipates that the FCC will rule favorably upon its request prior to consummation of the Offering.
+Receipt of such approval is a condition to consummation of the Offering.